Hi, I'm Jackie. I'm the owner, soap maker, and goat herder at Jax Soap Company and Calmir Farms. Here's the story of how we came to be.

 It all started with Tom, Dick and Harry...

 In early 2018, we decided to get some goats.
 Nothing fancy, just a few fainting goats for fun.
 Tom, Dick and Harry were their names.
 They were going to be fenced in our yard for the sole purpose of having less grass to cut.
 A few months later, I said "What the heck, lets get some more goats!"
 Betty and Barbara Jean were introduced to our herd.
 Our herd of 5 goats multiplied, then we bought some more for good measure.
-Fast forward to 2022 and we now have 100-some goats.
-We have 8 different breeds of goats represented on our farm including Toggenburg, Alpine, Saanen, Nubian, Lamancha, Boer, Kiko and Myotonic.
+Fast forward to 2023 and we now have over 100 goats!
+We have 9 different breeds of goats represented on our farm including Toggenburg, Alpine, Saanen, Nubian, Lamancha, Savanna, Boer, Kiko and Myotonic.

 Some of the menagerie - L to R - Luna (Maremma mix), Sterling, Betty and Dolly.